Singapore's industrial champions are rewriting their playbook

 Over the past two years, at least eight state-linked companies have announced major mergers, acquisitions, asset disposals or privatisations in the island's biggest industrial overhaul in two decades.

 Oil-rig builder Keppel Corp has been pivoting towards clean energy, while Sembcorp Industries shed its rig business altogether.
-Singapore Telecommunications (Singtel) is entering the world of digital banking.
+Singtel is going into digital banking.

-“I compare this to the restructuring phase of Singapore conglomerates in the early 2000s” in the aftermath of the Sars virus and the dot-com crash, said Mr Kenneth Tang, a portfolio manager at Nikko Asset Management.
-“Those were very dark times for Singapore but they became a catalyst for change.”
+"I compare this to the restructuring phase of Singapore conglomerates in the early 2000s" in the aftermath of the Sars outbreak and the dot.com crash, said Nikko Asset Management's Mr Kenneth Tang.

 The Singapore Government has, for decades, curated the nation's economic future through a group of state-owned champions, shifting direction as needed to stay relevant in the global economy.
 But the latest rewriting of the nation's industrial playbook may prove harder as the giant firms take on competitors that are often newer and more nimble.